skade/presentations/full-metal-ruby.md

 Complain politely everywhere you see such behaviour.

-## Wait, thought-police?
+## Wait, thought police?

 There are thin lines between:

 * A pointed comment and dismissal of other peoples hard work
 * A joke and an insult

-Be careful, the recipient decides on the message!
+Be careful, about the recipient!

 ## **State your dislike!**